 Decision-based errors are also referred to as mistakes.
 A decision-based error has two sub-types: knowledge-based error and rule-based error.
 A decision-based error occurs when we make the wrong judgment, but we believe that our call is the right action.

-A knowledge-based error means that the person does not have enough or the correct knowledge to perform the right action.
+A knowledge-based error means that the person does not have sufficient or correct knowledge to perform the right action.

-Rule-based error refers to situations when there are clear rules or guidelines, but the individual disregards them and does not act according to these rules, resulting in the wrong action.
+A rule-based error refers to situations when there are clear rules or guidelines, but the individual disregards them.
+When an individual does not act according to these rules, they end up taking the wrong action.

 All these errors rely on basic human behavior psychology and neuroscience.
 These behavior patterns are something that social engineers exploit to deliver successful attacks.

 Even when people have the right knowledge and skills, and they are aware of the rules, they could still make an error for various reasons.
-It could be that they are just so busy that they don’t think twice about clicking a link, or they make the wrong decision when they are unsure, or they simply ignore the rules, or they don’t have enough knowledge to do the right thing.
+It could be that they are just so busy that they don’t think twice about clicking a link.
+They may simply ignore the rules or they might not have enough knowledge about how to do the right thing.

 Understand how people make errors to tackle the risk and build resilience

 Most CISOs we have been talking to realize that their biggest vulnerability is the fact that their employees could make a mistake.
-This is why companies that truly want to improve their resilience work on developing a people-centric cybersecurity strategy.
+This is why companies that truly want to improve their resilience are working on developing a people-centric cybersecurity strategy.

-Understanding how and why people make errors is the first step to planning on how to address risk and how to eliminate it.
-In the next blog post, we will talk about how social engineers prey on human error, how companies address the risk their employees mean for their operations, and we will give recommendations on how to tackle human risk.
+Understanding how and why people make errors is the first step to planning how to address risk and how to eliminate it.
+In the next blog post, we will talk about how social engineers prey on human error and how companies address the risk their employees mean for their operations.
+We will also give recommendations on how to tackle human risk.